 Neoliberalism includes public provision of education, health care, environmental protection, financial regulation, fiscal policy management, monetary control, and more.
 In fact, “the purpose of liberal reform is to accommodate the social order to the new economy; that end can be achieved only by continual and far-reaching reform of the social order.”

 As an example of a state neutral to outcomes, consider the US Constitution.What Lippmann wanted was a new constitution for a “free state.”
-What he was rejecting was a state that is neutral to social outcomes – the “nightwatchman state” that the old liberals believe in.
+What he was rejecting was a state that is neutral to social outcomes – the “nightwatchman state” that the old liberals believed in.
 Whereas the original liberals wanted law to be stable and general, pursuing only the most limited functions, the neoliberal vision is of a state that is an active part of the guarding, maintaining, and promoting liberty itself, as understood by a particular vision of what should be.
 It asserted that liberalism is so important that it must be the primary goal of the state to see it realized.
 In practice, there are no limits to how far this can go.

 As an example of a state neutral to outcomes, consider the US Constitution.
 It is a framework for government and law.
 It specifies what various branches can do and why, and spells out what they cannot do and why.
 It contains no great aspiration for how society should look (well, perhaps the “general welfare” clause might apply) but mostly sticks to creating a framework and letting the people take it from there.